delomast/gRandma/README.md

 # gRandma
-grandparentage inference
+grandparentage inference </br>
+</br> </br>

-Inference of grandparentage based on genetic markers, namely SNPs and microhaplotypes Potentailly some other relationships as well, but main function is grandparentage Current options:
+Inference of grandparentage based on genetic markers, namely SNPs and microhaplotypes </br>
+Potentially some other relationships as well, but main goal is grandparentage </br>
+Current options: </br>
-  "single-sided" grandparentage: a trio of grandchild + both maternal grandparents (or both paternal grandparents)
+* "single-sided" grandparentage: a trio of grandchild + both maternal grandparents (or both paternal grandparents) </br>